britishlibrary/aac-tei-catalogue-server/README.md

+# This private Github repo britishlibrary/aac-tei-catalogue-server began life as a Github import of the Bodleian's repo british_library/aac-tei-catalogue-server.
+The BL's extended version we are using to expriment with setting up a Hebrew catalogue alonside the existing Medieval (Western) catalogue

 # Experimental Catalogue Server

 This is an experimental replacement for the Blacklight setup used by the Bodleian Libraries for the following TEI catalogues: